semodi/neuralxc/README.md

 ### Installation

 Installation of NeuralXC requires anaconda.
+NeuralXC has only been tested on Linux and Mac OS X.
 To install NeuralXC, navigate into the root directory of the repository and run
 ```
 sh install.sh